raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

     );
 ```

-And with that, we have derived compact implementations of both the Y combinator and its idiomatic JavaScript equivalent, the sage bird, from our mockingbird implementation.
+And with that, we have derived compact implementations of both the Y combinator and its idiomatic JavaScript equivalent, the why bird, from our mockingbird implementation.

 ---